 When the Civil War broke out in 1861, Indian Territory encompassed most of the area now occupied by the state of Oklahoma.
 Ancestral home to tribal nations including Osage, Quapaw, Seneca and Shawnee, it had also become the mandated home for the Cherokee, Creek, Choctaw, Chickasaw and Seminole nations (known as the Five Civilized Tribes).
 Between 1830 and 1850, those groups had been forcibly removed from their ancestral lands in the Southeast and marched hundreds of miles west by the U.S. government.
 The relocation, later known as the Trail of Tears, killed thousands.

-The Cherokee Nation, politically divided since that convulsive period, exemplified how tribal nations were further torn asunder by the war.
+The Cherokee Nation, politically divided since that turbulent period, exemplified how tribal nations were further torn apart by the war.
 On one side stood Principal Chief John Ross, the leader who had navigated the nation through the Trail of Tears.
 Supported by nearly a two-thirds majority, he urged neutrality and national unity as the secessionist influence grew in and around Indian Territory.
-His supporters, organized as the Keetoowah Society, supported abolitionism but were motivated by national sovereignty and the desire for a self-determined Cherokee identity.
+His supporters, organized as the Keetoowah Society, supported abolishing slavery but were motivated by the desire for Cherokee sovereignty.

 On the other side: a minority of wealthy slave-holding Cherokees who deeply resented Ross and his failure to align with the Confederacy.
 Their leader was Stand Watie, longtime head of the Treaty Party, so called because its members, in defiance of the majority, illegally signed the treaty that forced removal of Cherokees from their homelands.